ibm-cloud-docs/cloud-infrastructure/vmware-on-prem-to-v2v.md

 {: #source-target-compute-prep-vmware}
 {: step}

-Before starting the migration, Rackware RMM server needs to SSH into the machines.Thus, the RMM public SSH keys needs to be copied on both the source and target machines.
+Before starting the migration, RackWare RMM server needs to SSH into the machines.Thus, the RMM public SSH keys needs to be copied on both the source and target machines.

 For Windows OS, you will need to download the SSH key utility.
-You can download it from Rackware RMM server.
+You can download it from RackWare RMM server.
 {:note: .note}

 For Windows OS, the user will be SYSTEM and you have to key in the RMM SSH Key here to authenticate for both Source and Target machines.
 {:note: .note}

-## Rackware RMM V2V Migration
+## RackWare RMM V2V Migration
 {: #rackware-rmm-v2v-migration}
 {: step}

 You can migrate the machines one-by-one or opt to perform multiple simultaneous migrations.
-If you are performing multiple simultaneous migrations, then download the CVS template from the RMM server and fill in the appropriate fields.
+If you are performing multiple simultaneous migrations, then download the CSV template from the RMM server and fill in the appropriate fields.

 1. Login into the RMM server.